yannickgloster/prefire/README.md

 ## Features

 - FACEIT ranks for each user with a connected Steam account
+- FACEIT average kills and adr in last 30 matches
 - Average team ranks on a match page

 # Development